Can Our Family Sue if Our Baby Died after Using Teething Tablets Containing Belladonna?

 What Are Signs and Symptoms of Belladonna Toxicity and What Should I Do if My Baby Has One?

 You should seek medical care immediately if your child experiences any of the following after using teething tablets containing Belladonna:

 $10 Million for Babies Injured by Another Health Product

-We represented the parents of several premature infants whose intestines were horrible damaged by a food additive in a health-related product.
-The company that manufactured the food product denied any wrongdoing and claimed that because the additive was generally recognized as safe it in adults that the company could not be held accountable.
-Attorneys Fred Pritzker and Brendan Flaherty argued that the company should be held accountable because the additive had not been proven safe for the intended users, premature infants.
+We represented the parents of several premature infants whose intestines were horribly damaged by a food additive in a health-related product.
+The company that manufactured the food product denied any wrongdoing and claimed that because the additive was generally recognized as safe in adults that the company could not be held accountable.
+Attorney Fred Pritzker argued that the company should be held accountable because the additive had not been proven safe for the intended users, premature infants.